Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/2 - Kaeon FUSION/Kaeon FUSION.md

 For example:

     Define: Code
-        # Code written in custom ONE Dialect
+        # Code written in custom ONE dialect

     Build: Name of Dialect { Code } Argument 1, Argument 2